 Specified lubricants, as recommended by the component manufacturers, are always the best choice, however, multi-purpose greases usually have the qualities which meet a variety of single purpose grease requirements.
 Should any question arise regarding the use of greases in maintenance stock, consult your local supplier for evaluation.
-Refer to Table 1-2. for an explanation of the lubricant key designations appearing in the Lubrication Chart.
+Refer to table in Section-1 for an explanation of the lubricant key designations appearing in the Lubrication Chart.